mxklb/boluscalculator/README.md

 The _Correction_ and the _Effective Meal_ are provisional results which are calculated as described in the following chapter.
 These results depend on the therapy settings and the daytime, which is indicated by the index i.

 ### The Provisional Results
-The _Effective Meal_ is the product of the _Meal to eaten_ and the _Bolus_ factor.
+The _Effective Meal_ is defined as the product of the _Meal to eaten_ and the _Bolus_ factor.

 <p align="center"><a href="" target="_blank"><img src="images/effmeal.png"/></a></p>

 The _Correction_ is defined as the difference of the actual _Glucose Level_ and the aspired _Glucose Aim_ divided by a correction, the _Corr.
 Factor_.
 The _Correction_ could be negative which indicates that the resulting amount of bread units is missing to hit the _Glucose Aim_.
-If it is possitive, insulin is needed to reduce the blood sugar.
+If it is possitive insulin is needed to reduce the blood sugar level to reach the _Glucose Aim_.

 <p align="center"><a href="" target="_blank"><img src="images/correction.png"/></a></p>